binyaminzr/aws-server-side/README.md

 Getting Started
 ---------------

-These directions assume you want to develop on your local computer, and not from the Amazon EC2 instance itself.
+These directions assume you want to develop on  your development environment or a Cloud9 environment, and not from the Amazon EC2 instance itself.
 If you're on the Amazon EC2 instance, the virtual environment is already set up for you, and you can start working on the code.